TWBug/GoldCardHenge/content/home/cta.en.md

 ---
-title: Know more about Gold Card Office
+title: Taiwan Employment Gold Card Office
 summary: " Taiwan Employment Gold Card Office was created in October 2020 by the National Development Council, to serve as a single point of contact for the recruitment and assistance of foreign professionals working in Taiwan, under